efeelize/eng/kaiyan/dinner/cocktails_beer.md

 > Well, when I was invited to a barbecue or barbecue to a lot of meats, like sausage or hamburgers, on the invitation it said BYOM.Meat, yes yes yes, so you can change it to anything, bring your own girlfriend.

+# 8.cold one [n.冰镇啤酒] & pitcher /'pɪtʃɚ/ [n.装啤酒的壶]
+> 1）A cold one, this is another way to say beer.Oh yeah.
+Just a cold beer.
+I mean you could say, it's something other cold thing, but generally this just means cold beer.

+> 2)So 'a pitcher' is just a big jug /dʒʌɡ/ [n.大壶].
+I like that word, "jug, jug."
+It's like a container.
+It's not a bottle because there's no top on it, but it's big.
+You know, there's handle and you grab it and you pour the beer out of it.

 # III.Cocktails
 # 1.classic cocktails
 ## 1)Bloody Mary